-Jim Collins’ book Good to Great was the result of a five year study to understand what made some good companies excel and become great companies, while others stayed at a level of mediocrity or worse off just died.
+Jim Collins’ book was the result of a five year study to understand what made some good companies excel and become great companies, while others stayed at a level of mediocrity or worse off just died.
 The book identifies the elements that made the good companies great and uses them to provide a structure that can be applied to an organization to take it from “Good to Great.”

-Four years later Jim published an addendum that discussed how the “Good To Great” principles applied to social sector organizations.
+Four years later Jim published an that discussed how the “Good To Great” principles applied to social sector organizations.
 He recognized that questions arise from leaders of social sector organizations when trying to apply the good to great principles and this supplement discusses those issues.

 As always when studying leadership I do it with my “Masonic Lens” and ask myself “How can this help Masonry?”